Information for landholders

 Knowing your motivations will help you design a project that suits your land and business.

-As a landholder, you need to weigh up how much of the work required to set up and maintain a carbon project you are prepared to do yourself, and how much you are willing to outsource.
+As a landholder, you need to weigh up how much of the work required to set up and maintain a carbon project you are prepared to do yourself, and how much you are willing to outsource to a project partner such as a carbon service provider.
 The balance of this will determine how much money you can make from a project.

-Find out what it takes to put together a successful application for the LRF, with or without third party assistance, from those who have an established LRF project:
+Find out what it takes to put together a successful application for the LRF, with or without third party assistance, from two operational projects:

 Resources